When the dog days of summer strike, there’s no better place to be with your pooch than dog-friendly Cape Cod!

 Soak up the sun at Cape Cod National Seashore.

-Dogs are allowed on leash on National Seashore beaches, even during the summer, with some restrictions.
+National Seashore beaches allow dogs on leash, even during the summer, with some restrictions.
 Visit at the right time of year, and you can even spot a whale without ever leaving land!

 Grab a lobstah roll at The Knack.

 No visit to Cape Cod would be complete without a lobster roll.
 The Knack in Orleans is the perfect post-beach stop.
-With a walk-up counter and patio seating, it was super dog-friendly – the employees took turns coming out to say hi to our pup and give him treats and water.
+With a walk-up counter and patio seating, it was super dog-friendly.
+Tthe employees took turns coming out to say hi to our pup and give him treats and water.

 Break up the drive home with a pit stop.